 6. Hire for the future

-When putting together your hiring criteria, it's essential that you think about where your company will be in the near future.
+When putting together your hiring criteria, consider where your company will be in the near future.
 The best talent are those people who will grow alongside your organization, adapting to new challenges that come their way.
-Of course, you need someone who can meet the immediate day-to-day demands but identifying those candidates who will be react to change in the future may help filter your list of prospective employees.
+Of course, you need someone who can meet the immediate day-to-day demands, but identifying those candidates who can positively react to change in the future may help filter your list of prospective employees.

 7. Diversity is worth its weight in gold

-The advantages of having a diverse workforce have been well publicized but if you want to achieve these, you need to think about the way you are recruiting.
-There are various ways professionals can unconsciously be biased towards certain candidates over others.
-Identifying ways to counteract this, such as having a more diverse recruitment panel, will help your hiring process be more successful.
+The advantages of having a diverse workforce have been well publicized, but if you want to achieve these, you need to think about the way you are recruiting.
+There are various ways professionals can be unconsciously biased towards certain candidates.
+Identifying and acting on ways to combat this, such as having a more diverse recruiting panel, will help your hiring process be more successful.

 8. Ignore your gut

 Research has shown that the snap impressions we make of people are usually based on existing unconscious biases and beliefs.
-You then, without realizing it, start looking for evidence to compound your assumptions, neglecting any positive or negative attributes the candidate may have.
+Without realizing it, you may start looking for evidence to compound your assumptions, neglecting any positive or negative attributes the candidate has.
 This confirmation bias can lead to major problems with hiring and present a massive problem for companies wanting to have a more diverse workforce.

 9. Integrity can't be bought...or taught

 Of all the characteristics you are looking for in candidates, integrity should be at the top of the list.
-Most things you can either teach someone or find a way to compensate for their flaw but integrity isn't one of them.
-If you can't trust the people you're hiring then you really shouldn't be hiring them.
+Unlike hard skills, integrity can’t be taught.
 Although this can be a difficult thing to ascertain during the interview process, asking them to talk about their recent work experience and values can help to highlight any red flags.

 10. Will they stay?

-Does their CV suggest they're only here for the pay increase or will move on in a couple of years?
-Finding candidates who will be committed to your organization for the long term will help you recruit more valuable talent.
-This, when tied into whether they share your values, will allow you to find candidates that will be an asset to your company.
+Does their resume suggest they're only here for the pay increase and will move on in a couple of years?
+Finding candidates who will be committed to your organization for the long term will help you recruit better talent.
+This will allow you to find candidates that will be a valuable asset to your company.

 11. Will you satisfy them?

-A highly skilled and ambitious professional will be incredibly valuable to your company but only if you can meet their expectations as an employer.
-If you can't, you'll just be looking for another new hire in a few months' time.
+A highly skilled and ambitious professional will be incredibly valuable to your company, but only if you can meet their expectations as an employer.
+If you can't, you'll find yourself looking for another new hire sooner than you’d like.

-Because you may have made assumptions about candidates or just 'got a bad feeling' about someone, it's a wise idea to have other people look over the information you have about them.
-Having someone who is removed from the recruitment process be objective about candidates and ask for clarification on concerns or objections can help you find the best talent for your company.
+Because you may have made assumptions about candidates or just 'got a bad feeling' about someone, it's a wise idea to have other people look over the information you have about them from an objective point of view.
+Having someone who is removed from the recruiting process review your candidates can help you find the best talent for your company.